klange/bim/README.md

 ![screenshot](docs/screenshot_cat.png)

 You can pipe text to bim for editing with `bim -`.
 Note that Bim will wait for end-of-file before launching, so this is not suitable for use as a pager (pager support is planned).

+Bim can also be used to generate HTML documents with syntax-highlighted source code with `bim --html`; the configured theme will be used.

 ## Themes